ktji/jekyll-now/about.md

 permalink: /about/
 ---

-Data Scientist | Data Analyst | Skier and Dancer
+Data Scientist, Data Analyst, Skier and Dancer💃

 ### More Information